shibatch/tlfloat/CODE_OF_CONDUCT.md

 * Each member should refrain from posting a comment that is not in line with the project's objectives.

-* Each member of the project should not change the way he/she treat another member for any of the following reasons.
+* Each member of the project should not change the way he/she treats another member for any of the following reasons.
   * Discriminatory reasons (attributes that were determined at the time of the person's birth and cannot be changed)